Last Updated July 29th, 2022. Rules subject to change

 Match Structure

 ?
-Each set will be a race to 3 or more points.
-A Blader scores points when:
+Each match will be a race to 3 or more points.

 ?
 A Spin Finish occurs.
 This is when the opposing Beyblade stops spinning (1 Point)

 ?
 A Knockout Finish occurs.
-This is when the opposing Beyblade falls into the Stadium KOpocket (1 Point) (Any Bey that falls into a pocket but quickly bounces back into the stadium is not considered a Knockout Finish)
+This is when the opposing Beyblade falls into the Stadium KO pocket (1 Point) (Any Bey that falls into a pocket but quickly bounces back into the stadium is not considered a Knockout Finish)

 ?
 A Burst Finish occurs.
 This is when the opposing Beyblade is disassembled from too much damage to the Bey’s locking mechanism (2 Points) (Partial disassembly from parts such as Frames or Phoenix Layer armors are not counted as Burst Finishes)